mongodb/specifications/source/change-streams/change-streams.rst

     /**
      * The change stream will only provides changes that occurred after the
      * specified timestamp.
 Any command run against the server will return
-     * a cluster time that can be used here.
+     * an operation time that can be used here.
 The default value is a
-     * cluster time obtained from the server before the change stream was created.
+     * operation time obtained from the server before the change stream was created.
      * @since 4.0
      * @see https://docs.mongodb.com/manual/reference/method/db.runCommand/
      */
-    startAtClusterTime: Optional<Timestamp>;
+    startAtOperationTime: Optional<Timestamp>;
   }

 **NOTE:** The set of ``ChangeStreamOptions`` may grow over time.